Always (Chris Tomlin album)

-Always drew mixed reactions from critics, and it was a commercially successful album upon its release, debuting at No. 2 on Billboard's Top Christian Albums Chart in the United States, and at No. 11 on the Official Charts' Official Christian & Gospel Albums Chart in the United Kingdom.
+Always drew mixed reactions from critics, though it was a commercially successful album upon its release, debuting at No. 2 on Billboard's Top Christian Albums Chart in the United States, and at No. 11 on the Official Charts' Official Christian & Gospel Albums Chart in the United Kingdom.
 The album received a nomination for the Grammy Award for Best Contemporary Christian Music Album at the 2023 Grammy Awards, while the song "Holy Forever" was nominated for Best Contemporary Christian Music Performance/Song.

 Background

 On July 15, 2022, Chris Tomlin announced that he will be releasing a new worship project titled Always, revealing the album cover, track listing and artists featured on the album.
 The album marks the follow-up to Tomlin's previous release, Chris Tomlin & Friends (2021), and the companion EP, Chris Tomlin & Friends: Summer EP (2021).
 The album contains 13 tracks, with twelve being co-written by Tomlin, with Elevation Worship, Steffany Gretzinger, and Brandon Lake featuring as guests.
 Tomlin shared the purpose of the album in an interview with Forbes, saying, "This record is back to the center, the heart of what this is all about for me – really helping people connect to God and worship God."

 The quality time that Tomlin spent with his family inspired some songs on the album, from working on previously written material, covering classics and recording new material.
 The inspiration for the album emerging when Tomlin rediscovered "Oh Lord, You're Beautiful" by Keith Green, which was one of his favorite songs growing up.
 During the COVID pandemic, Tomlin taught the song to his daughters, singing it regularly during home church on Sundays and realizing that he wanted to record it.